C8Robin/cakephp-rootui/README.md

     }

 Make sure to use the theme's templates for rendering form controls and paginator elements.
 Also, add your own CSS and js if needed.
-Put the following in your View::initialize() method:
+Put the following in your AppView::initialize() method:

     public function initialize(): void
     {